scollier/kubernetes/docs/man/kube-apiserver.1.md

 	[Install]
 	WantedBy=multi-user.target

-Where the variables are stored  in the /etc/kubernetes/ directory.
+Where the variables are stored in the /etc/kubernetes/ environment files.

 # HISTORY
 October 2014, Originally compiled by Scott Collier (scollier at redhat dot com) based